Make your own healthy chocolate, it’s easy

 close up of the inside of a home made healthy chocolate

-This healthy chocolate recipe uses just three simple base ingredients:
+How to make homemade healthy chocolate with just three simple ingredients:

 1. cacao powder